mmomeh/Interview-Project/README.md

 <br>

-## Disparity Map
+## Task 1

+Create a program that can take two images as an input, then creates a disparity map. <br>
-We recommend using one of the [Middlebury 2014 Stereo Datasets](https://vision.middlebury.edu/stereo/data/scenes2014/)
+We recommend using one of the [Middlebury 2014 Stereo Datasets](https://vision.middlebury.edu/stereo/data/scenes2014/) for the images.

 <br>

-## Point Cloud
+## Task 2

+After generating the disparity map from the two images, convert it into a 3D point cloud.
+When you are done make a bash script that creates the disparity map from the two images then generates the point cloud from the disparity map.

 <br>